jameslovallo/ardi/README.md

 This method runs as soon as the component is initialized.
 This is a good place to load data, setup observers, etc.

-A great example of this is in the demo [weather component](/demos/weather), where a resize observer is set up to act like a container query and apply appropriate styling based on the component's rendered width, regardless of the viewport width.
+A great example of this is in the demo [weather component](/demos/weather), where a resize observer is set up to mimic a container query and apply styles based on the component's rendered width, regardless of the viewport width.
 (Container queries can't come soon enough.)

 ```js
 ardi({